 Successful applicants cannot reapply for this grant in future rounds.

 Your business must also be in a financial position to pay up front for the approved training or service(s) in full.
 If successful, approved applicants will then be reimbursed after submitting supplier invoices and proof of purchase.

 Applying for the grant

-Subscribe to our Small Business Connect newsletter to be notified when future small business grant rounds open.
+Subscribe to our Small Business Connect newsletter to receive updates about all our grants.